assaabloy-ppi/salt-channel/readme.md

 The development of the code in this repository and the protocol itself has been financed by [ASSA ABLOY AB](http://www.assaabloy.com/) -- the global leader in door opening solutions.
 Thank you for supporting this work.
 We also thank Daniel Bernstein for developing the underlying cryptographic algorithms.
 Our work is completely based on his work.

+The protocol has been audited.
+[This statement](files/v2-review-statement-2018-02.pdf) is a summary of the result of the latest security audit.
+It was performed by Assured AB, thank you!